-He will show up with temptaions and accusations.
+He will show up with temptations and accusations.
 His only goal is to get you so far off course that you have no idea which way is up.
 He will use every trick in the book to try and get you to deny God, deny who you are in Christ and to surrender your power and authority over the forces of evil.

 The Devil is only there to tempt you to turn from God during your hardest times.
-So hold fast to your love for God and don’t let Satan paint a picture of despare in your heart.
+So hold fast to your love for God and don’t let Satan paint a picture of despair in your heart.

 How To Get Out Of The Wilderness

 We just learned that Satan shows up in the wilderness to try to get us off track, and that’s a very successful tactic because one thing we want more than anything is to get out of the wilderness, and any shortcut to the Promised land will look extremely tempting.